Some people prefer to eat in a specific order. We have all seen someone doing that, right?

 This is in comparison to when the participants first ate the carbs.
 According to the chief of the Adult Diabetes Section at Joslin Diabetes Center, Sethu Reddy, MD, it’s possible that this is tempering how fast the carbs get absorbed.

 It is known that consuming whey protein shakes before meals lower the blood glucose levels after eating.
 However, it wasn’t know how the order in which foods are consumed can influence the blood glucose levels after a meal.

-This study might affect the way doctor advise their patients with diabetes to eat, by not focusing only on what but also when a particular food is consumed.
+This study might affect the way doctor advise their patients to eat, by not focusing only on what but also when a particular food is consumed.

-In case other studies come to the same conclusion, it might be easy for people with diabetes to control their blood glucose levels.
+In case other studies come to the same conclusion, it might be easier for people to control their blood glucose levels.

-People who have type 2 diabetes by making a different eating order might lower their blood glucose during the day.
+So, by making a different eating order people might lower their blood glucose during the day.

-Also that might help decrease the amount of insulin and maybe have a positive, long-lasting impact on their health.
-What do you usually eat first?
+Also, that might help decrease the amount of insulin and maybe have a positive, long-lasting impact on their health.